Girgias/php-rfcs/container-offset-behaviour.md

 Integers are the only valid offset type, however, some integers values remain invalid offsets.

-Indeed, a negative offset can be outside the range of valid string offsets.
+Indeed, a negative offset can be outside the range of a valid string offsets.
-Negative offsets start counting from the end of the string, if the absolute value of the offset is greater than ``strlen($string)`` it implies that the negative offset points to a byte before the first byte of the string, thus being invalid, when attempting to perform a write operation in such cases the following warning is emitted:
+Negative offsets start counting from the end of the string, if the absolute value of the offset is greater than ``strlen($string)`` it implies that the negative offset points to a byte before the first byte of the string, therefore being invalid, when attempting to perform a write operation in such cases the following warning is emitted:
 ```
 Warning: Illegal string offset %s